Vasilisa-Malenkiy/HVeV/README.md

 ## Detector configuration

-The HVeV detector consists of:
+So far the HVeV detector consists of:

 - **Silicon substrate:** 10 × 10 × 4 mm
 - **Top Al films (600 nm):** Split into inner and outer channels, each covering 50% of the top surface area